Where to stay in Salvo

 Tips and Tricks for Salvo Vacation Rentals

 - Beach visitors should be on the lookout for shipwrecks, either buried under the beaches' surface, or located just offshore, peeking out over the ocean's waters.
-Thanks in no small part to Salvo's proximity to the Diamond Shoals, the town is notorious for its shipwrecks, and on a clear day, remnants of a Civil War steamer can be seen just offshore on the horizon.
+Thanks in no small part to Salvo's proximity to the

 - Visitors who want a beach all to themselves simply have to drive south.
 The stretch of National Park Service maintained Cape Hatteras National Seashore is filled with small sandy pathways leading out to the sound, and four oceanside parking areas in between Salvo and Avon that are seldom crowded.
 Any of these beaches are the perfect spot for Salvo vacationers who want their own private stretch of shoreline to enjoy, with no one else in sight for miles.

 - While Salvo is certainly miles away from the rest of the world, and the rest of the Outer Banks for that matter, it is still reasonably close to the majority of Outer Banks' main attractions.
 Located just 20-30 miles away from Roanoke Island's aquarium, Elizabethan Gardens, and Bodie Island's Lighthouse, and just 25 miles away from the Cape Hatteras Lighthouse, Salvo vacationers will find they have a centralized locale that provides them with easy access to a good morning, afternoon, or full day trip to the other attractions along the Outer Banks.